Leadwerks/Documentation/shaderprogramming.md

 | 3 | RG | IOR | roughness | -- | _alpha_* |
 | 4 | Luminance | Reflectivity | -- | -- | _alpha_* |

-If the material depth mask is enabled, the following additional color attachments will also be written to.
+If the material depth mask is enabled *and* screen-space reflections are enabled, then the following additional color attachments will also be written to.

 | Index | Format | R | G | B | A |
 |---|---|---|---|---|---|